-The biggest eating day of the year has come to a close.
-You’re left with a full belly and a kitchen full of food.
+When the biggest eating day of the year has come to a close, you’re left with a full belly and a kitchen full of food.
 Of course, you could simply recreate your turkey day plate for countless more meals.
 Or, you could try something different and create meals your family won’t even recognize as Thanksgiving leftovers.
 I vote for the latter.
 Give some of the recipes below a shot and you’ll be enjoying those piles of extra food for breakfast, lunch, dinner and even dessert!

 On Black Friday, you may be happy to down a slice of leftover pie as you head out to the mall, but on the weekend, try these cheesy leftover mashed potato pancakes.
 Use extra stuffing in this morning-after stuffing and eggs dish.
 If you’re looking for a simple leftover use-up, try this cranberry butter which would be perfect on french toast, pancakes, biscuits, or just toast.